General advice from the UK Government, NHS, and Others

 Shielding and Protecting Vulnerable People

-The latest Government guidance for people defined as clinically extremely vulnerable, including any advice or relaxation of the rules, can be found here.
+The latest Government guidance for people defined as clinically extremely vulnerable can be found here.

-Staying Safe - Local Alert levels and Social Distancing
+Staying Safe - Local and national restrictions, Bubbles and Social Distancing

 Guidance about face coverings includes why they are worn, when to wear one, how to make your own and how they should be safely used and stored.